Last updated 27th September 2018

 This guide explains how to configure the authorized_keys file for the admin user, so that you can add a new SSH key to regain access to your instance.

-- root access to your server via SSH
+- access to your instance via SSH

 After mounting your instance's disk in rescue mode, you will be able to access all your files.
 The file containing your SSH keys is shown below: